Juarez-G/MechaCar_Statistical_Analysis/README.md

 4. Deliverable 4: Design a Study Comparing the MechaCar to the Competition - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

+## Study Design: MechaCar vs Competition

 There are other items you can review and dig into like car weight and horsepower versus mpg.

+* What metric or metrics are you going to test?

+  Most consumers are interested in overall cost of the vehicle (dependendent variable) based on multiple reasons, like: MPG / Safety features / horsepower etc (independent variables)

+* What is the null hypothesis or alternative hypothesis?

+  Null - MechaCar is fairly priced based on overall vehicle model/package as compared to competitors.

+  Alternative - Competitors have the advantage, as Mechacar is NOT fairly prised based on overall vehicle model/package.

+* What statistical test would you use to test the hypothesis?
+And why?

+  The best statistical test for this would be multiple linear regression to show the highest correlation between sales prices and vehicle model and package.

+* What data is needed to run the statistical test?

+  Sales data by vehicle model/package compared against the closest competitors sales data and vehicle model/package.